How to Update an Official Version of a Federal Statute Using Only Official Sources

 Supplement II is in three volumes: Vol. I Titles 1-15, Vol. II Titles 16-38, and Vol. III Titles 39-54.
 While the U.S. Code Supplements are not always cumulative (always check); Supplement II does contain everything that was in Supplement I, plus the new material.
 Supplement II covers statutory changes through 1/13/2021.

-IMPORTANT!
-Supplement IV updates Supplement III in six chronological volumes by title number, updating Titles 1-54 and the Index to the U.S. Code from January 3, 2022 through January 5, 2023.
-Eckstein Library has all six print volumes.
+Supplement IV updates Supplement III in six chronological volumes by title number, updating Titles 1-54 and the Index to the U.S. Code cumulatively for changes between January 3, 2019 to January 5, 2023.

 To update a section of the U.S. Code to the current date, using only official sources, follow these steps:

 1. Start with the 2018 series set.
-Find the statutory Title & section(s) for your citation in the most recent complete edition of the official Code.
-The 2018 edition is complete.
+Find the statutory Title & section(s) for your citation in the full edition of the official Code.
 Carefully read the section(s) you need and save the language.
 If the statute you need is not there, it may have been enacted more recently than 2018.

 The Law Revision Counsel U.S. Code website is current within a few days.
 Check the Currency & Updating tab.
 If Congress is in session when you are updating, you can check Congress.gov to see if any pending bills in the legislature might affect your statute.
 Always keep accurate notes and date them.

-You can find the official public laws in PDF on Congress.gov, GovInfo.gov, and ProQuest Congressional.
-Official versions of the Statutes at Large are available in HeinOnline back to 1789.
+You can find the official public laws in PDF on Congress.gov, GovInfo.gov, and on ProQuest Congressional.
+Official versions of the Statutes at Large are available in HeinOnline beginning in 1789.

 The official United States Code is prepared by the Office of the Law Revision Counsel (OLRC) of the United States House of Representatives.